mohit-s96/youtube_ocr_extension/README.md

 # Youtube OCR - Read text from within a youtube video

 This is a 100% client-side chrome extension which allows you to read text from witihin a youtube video.
-This is achieved through using the TesseractJS library which wraps the emscripten port of the original tesseract implementation.
+This is achieved through the TesseractJS library which wraps the emscripten port of the original tesseract implementation.

 ## Motivation